Nospoko/algrtm-blog/blog/source/_posts/Hello-MIDI.md

 author: tomek
 ---

-Welcome to our first blogpost about MIDI!
+Welcome to our first blogpost about MIDI! :fire:

 <!-- more -->